mgoltzsche/khelm/README.md

 The khelm kpt function templates a chart and returns the output as single manifest file or kustomization directory (when `outputPath` ends with `/`).
 The kustomization output can be used to apply further transformations by running a kustomize function afterwards.

-Also, in opposite to the kustomize plugin approach, a kpt function does not depend on particular plugin binaries on the host and CD pipelines can run without dependencies to rendering technologies and chart servers since they just apply static mainfests (after changing values using `kpt cfg set`) located within a git repository to a cluster using `kpt live apply`.
+In opposite to the kustomize plugin approach kpt function outputs can be audited reliably when committed to a git repository, a kpt function does not depend on particular plugin binaries on the host and CD pipelines can run without dependencies to rendering technologies and chart servers since they just apply static mainfests (and eventually change values using `kpt cfg set`) to a cluster using `kpt live apply`.

 #### kpt function usage example